asif17r/BitNine-Internship-2023/Q2/Readme.md

     - Easy to implement & understand
     - No memory required
 - Cons:
-    - It is very slow for large number
+    - It is very slow for large numbers
-    - It is also slow for multiple queries as it don't store anything
+    - It is also slow for multiple queries as it doesn't store anything

 ## Approach 2: Dynamic Programming
 - Time complexity: O(n) over all queries